 A computed value which is dependent upon the contents of a packet.
 This value is sent along with the packet when it is transmitted.
 The receiving system computes a new checksum based upon the received data and compares this value with the one sent with the packet.
 If the two values are the same, the receiver has a high degree of confidence that the data was received correctly.
-[Source: NNSC]
+See also: Cyclic Redundancy Check.